-Single or Two Stage Snow Blower?
+Single Stage or Two Stage Snow Blower?

 Single stage snow blowers have their augers touching the ground and so are unsuitable for gravel drives.
 The two stage snowblowers are self propelled and typically give you the option of setting how close to the ground the auger comes.
 For a gravel driveway forget the single stage and get a two-stage snow blower.
 Two stage blowers can get a little pricey but we've also reviewed the best 2 stage snow blower under $1000 on this site.